 Fountains Fell is a mountain in the Yorkshire Dales.

 With so many Yorkshire mountains to choose from you’ll be spoilt for choice on your walking and hiking holiday.
 Follow the link to view the interactive map and discover more Yorkshire mountain names to explore on your break in the dales.
-Situated in the heart of Yorkshire, our pet-friendly cabins are situated within the North York Moors making them an ideal option.
-Choose between accommodation at Keldy in a grassy, sunlit glade or accommodation at Cropton within a picturesque grassy meadow.
+Situated in the heart of Yorkshire, our pet-friendly hot tub cabins are situated within the North York Moors making them an ideal option.
+Choose between accommodation at Keldy in a grassy, sunlit glade or log cabin accommodation at Cropton within a picturesque grassy meadow.

 There is some debate as to which is the highest mountain in Yorkshire, but at 2,585 feet Mickle Fell is worth noting.
 Mickle Fell is a mountain in the Pennines, the range of hills and moors running down the middle of Northern England.